verinak/university-projects/README.md

 # university-projects
-This repository contains all projects and significant coding assignments I worked on while studying at the Faculty of Computing and Data Science, Alexandria University. <!-- Check the end of this README file for my [personal favourites](#favs) 😉✨.--> <br/>
+This repository contains all projects and significant coding assignments I worked on while studying at the Faculty of Computing and Data Science, Alexandria University.
+Details about each project will be included in the project's sub-repository.
+Check for [Highlighted Projects](#⭐-highlighted-projects) at the end. <br/>

 ## 🔎 Navigation
 - ### Level 1 [2021/2022]